ZloiKILLER/nfs3recompiled-android/README.md

   moving.
 Not reproducible on Adreno with the same build, with or without mipmapping, so it looks like a driver difference rather than a bug in the Glide layer.
 Unresolved.
-- Faint seams along atlas tile borders on some full-screen images.
-Proper fix is gutters around atlas tiles.
-- The phone gets warm.
-The virtual CPU is the bulk of the cost.

 ## How it works